ABOUT THE CREATOR

 MY CANCER JOURNEY

-As we came out of Covid lockdown I was unsure when my last mammogram was.
-After making a call it had been 2 years, so I got an appointment right away.
+As we came out of Covid lockdown, I was unsure when my last mammogram was.
+After making a call, it had been 2 years, so I got an appointment immediately.

 Diagnosis: DCIS, Triple Negative (only 10% of women get), Stage 1, Grade 3

-FUN FACT: We named the cancer “Toby”, and 24 hours before surgery I served him an eviction letter.
+FUN FACT: We named my cancer “Toby,” and 24 hours before surgery, I served him an eviction letter.

 Bilateral (double) Mastectomy (DMX)